MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/security-analytics-dashboard-windows-defender-advanced-threat-protection.md

 For more information, see [Windows Defender Exploit Guard](../windows-defender-exploit-guard/windows-defender-exploit-guard.md).

 ### Windows Defender Application Guard (Windows Defender AG) optimization
-For an endpoint to be considered "well configured", it must comply to a minimum baseline configuration setting.
+For a machine to be considered "well configured", it must comply to a minimum baseline configuration setting.
 This tile shows you a specific list of actions you must apply on endpoints so that the minimum baseline configuration setting for Windows Defender AG is fulfilled.
 When endpoints are configured according to the baseline you'll be able to see Windows Defender AG events on the Windows Defender ATP Machine timeline.

 >[!IMPORTANT]
->This security control is only applicable for endpoints with Windows 10, version 1709 or later.
+>This security control is only applicable for machines with Windows 10, version 1709 or later.

 #### Minimum baseline configuration setting for Windows Defender AG:
-Endpoints are considered "well configured" for Windows Defender AG if the following requirements are met:
+Machines are considered "well configured" for Windows Defender AG if the following requirements are met:

 - Hardware and software prerequisites are met
 - Windows Defender AG is turned on compatible machines